JarekSoja/twitterBot/README.md

 >To do:
 - recieving data from Twitter (saved in database) and creating tweets with those data, eg. most popular tweets sent in particular country in last 24 hours,
-- sending weather forecast (downloaded from external API) for given region/s.
+- sending weather forecast (downloaded from external API) for given region/s,
+- rewriting Interval Controller to utilise Spring functionalities.